DOCTORAL CANDIDATE, SOCIOLOGY

 Jamie O’Quinn is a PhD candidate in the Department of Sociology at the University of Texas at Austin.
-Her research and teaching interests include sexualities, gender, race, youth and adolescence, the family, queer theory, and qualitative methods.
+Her research and teaching interests include sexualities; race, gender, and class; children and youth; marriage and the family; and qualitative methods.

-Jamie is also a Graduate Fellow and the former manager of the Urban Ethnography Lab, a Graduate Affiliate of the Rapoport Center for Human Rights and Justice, and is completing a doctoral portfolio in Women's and Gender Studies.
+Jamie is also a Graduate Fellow and former manager of the Urban Ethnography Lab, a Graduate Affiliate of the Rapoprt Center for Human Rights and Justice, and is completing a doctoral portfolio in Women's and Gender Studies.